-Protect Your Android Phone from Hackers with iSharkVPN Accelerator
+Protect Your Android Phone from Hackers with IsharkVPN Accelerator

 4. If you feel that your connection is not fast enough, you may be on a congested server.
 Switching servers is easy and only takes a few seconds.

-With isharkVPN you can what to do if your android phone has been hacked, enjoy 100% safe browsing and hide your IP.
+With isharkVPN you can what to do when android phone is hacked, enjoy 100% safe browsing and hide your IP.
 Rest assured, isharkVPN virtual private network will never keep any usage logs.

-One of the great features of iSharkVPN is its accelerator, which helps to speed up your internet connection and improve your overall browsing experience.
-Whether you're streaming videos, playing games or downloading files, iSharkVPN Accelerator ensures that you get the best possible performance from your internet connection.
+But what happens when your android phone is hacked?
+Don't panic!
+Here are some steps you can take:

-But what if your Android phone has been hacked?
-In today's digital age, cyber threats are becoming more sophisticated and aggressive than ever before.
-If you suspect that your Android phone has been hacked, there are a few things you can do to protect yourself.
+1. Disconnect from the internet: As soon as you suspect that your phone is hacked, turn off Wi-Fi and mobile data to prevent any further data leakage.

 How to use isharkVPN?